"

 5. An extinct marine reptile; its fossil helped prove that extinction is real

-6. Homologous structures, analogous structures, vestigial structures
+6. Homologous structures, analogous structures, and vestigial structures

 7. Body parts that have lost their original function through evolution